haoxins/haoxins.github.io/archived/2021-programming-100-go-mistakes.md

 * Indeed, the Go runtime handles two kinds of queues:
   - one local queue per **P**
   - and a global queue shared among all the **P**s.

+* Every `1/61` execution, the Go scheduler will check whether goroutines from the global queue are available.
+  - If not, it will check its local queue.
+  - Meanwhile, if both the global and the local queues are empty, it can pick up goroutines from other local queues.
+  - This principle in scheduling is called `work-stealing`, and it allows an underutilized processor to actively look for other processor's goroutine and **steal** some.
+* Since Go `1.14`, the Go scheduler is now preemptive.
+  - It means that when a goroutine is running for a specific amount of time (`10 ms`), it will be marked preemptible and can be context-switched off to be replaced by another goroutine.
+  - It allows a long-running job to be forced to share CPU time.

+* If we're not sure that a parallel version will be faster, perhaps the right approach is first to start with a simple and sequential one and build from here thanks to profiling and benchmarks.

+* **Mutexes** and **channels** have different semantics.
+  - Whenever we want to share a state or access a shared resource, **mutexes** ensure exclusive access to this resource.
+  - Conversely, **channels** are a mechanic for signaling with or without data (`chan struct{}` or not).
+  - Coordination or ownership transfer should be achieved via **channels**.
+  - It's important to know whether goroutines are parallel or concurrent as in general, we should rather need **mutexes** for **parallel** goroutines and **channels** for **concurrent** ones.